top of page

 Step 1: Seek Out a Healthcare Professional

-If they do not feel competent enough in diagnosing autism, they may refer you to a specialist, such as a psychiatrist or psychologist, depending on your specific needs and financial circumstances.
+But if they do not feel competent enough in diagnosing autism, they may refer you to a psychiatrist (covered by provincial health) or a registered psychologist (private fee).

 Step 3: Book an Appointment